The history of the biker aesthetic

 In 2016, according to WWD, merchandise had earned $292 million for the brand, and in the first nine months of 2021, general merchandise sales were up 14% with revenue of $155 million as part of a solid post-crisis economic recovery in 2020.
 Meanwhile, the biker aesthetic had found new life with best-selling products such as Saint Laurent's Motorcycle Jacket, Balmain's Biker Pants and Balenciaga's Motorcycle Bag and Celine's Biker Jacket.
 In February 2021, Harley-Davidson withdrew its products from Amazon to focus on "a digital and fully integrated e-commerce with our dealers," as CEO Jochen Zeitz explained.
 This move was the first step in a five-year project christened The Hardwire and launched by Zeitz himself, which envisions a general strengthening of Harley-Davidson's role in the market including from an apparel perspective.
 This brings us to today: if the craze for logos and vintage, as well as its status as an American icon, made Harley-Davison apparel appear on Kanye West, Rihanna, Justin Bieber, Miley Cyrus and Bella Hadid just to name a few, making their vintage t-shirts become a cult, the appointment of Louise Goldin and the opening of a creative studio in New York shows the desire to take this aesthetic much further.

-The step is important because, when you think about it, not even a designer as brilliant as Demna has been able to radically change the biker uniform by signing jackets and boots for Balenciaga in recent years - precisely because it is a uniform.
-Any update to that uniform must come from those who basically invented it, namely two possible brands: Schott, responsible for the iconic Perfecto, and Harley-Davidson itself, which represents the entire lifestyle of American bikers.
-This will therefore be the role of Louise Goldin - who by updating the brand's archive of great classics with a sensibility forged within Yeezy could give the fashion world its biker 2.
-0, an operation that, by the way, takes place in a year in which U.S. fashion is gaining more and more strength, the world of vintage becomes increasingly important for its inherent realness but especially a year in which the American aesthetic is experiencing a renaissance led by figures such as Eli Russell Linnetz, Teddy Santis, Emily Bode, Angelo Baque and Mike Amiri.
+Over the years, not even a designer as ingenious as Demna has managed to radically change the biker uniform by signing jackets and boots for Balenciaga in recent years - precisely because it is a uniform.
+Any update to that uniform has to come from those who fundamentally invented it, namely two possible brands: Schott, responsible for the iconic Perfecto, and Harley-Davidson itself, which represents the entire American biker lifestyle.
+As the world of vintage becomes more and more important for its inherent realness, film, fashion and music celebrate its aesthetic, bringing it back to the forefront.